-This is a solicitation for a title loan.
-This is not a guaranteed offer and requires a complete and approved application.
+This is not a guaranteed offer and requires a complete and approved title loan application.
 Final loan amount subject to vehicle evaluation and inspection.
 Results and actual loan amounts may vary.
 Certain limitations apply.
 This site is affiliated with one or more licensed lenders in Arizona.
+When applying online for title loan services, you hereby consent to receive autodialed and/or pre-recorded telemarketing calls at the telephone number provided, including your wireless number, if applicable.
+You understand that consent is not a condition of approval and you may revoke this consent at any time.

 An advance of money obtained through an auto title loan is not intended to meet long-term financial needs.
 These types of loan do help those that need occasional help with short-term financial needs.
 Refinancing the loan rather than paying the debt in full when due will require the payment of additional charges.
 If you feel that you are experiencing severe credit difficulties, you should seek the advise of a credit professional.